yolosec/deadcodeBlog/_posts/2020-04-25-Ledger-Monero-app-spend-key-extraction.markdown

 ---

-CVE-2020-6861: Due to a bug in the Monero transaction signing protocol in the Ledger Monero app we were able to extract master Monero spending key.
+CVE-2020-6861: Due to a bug in the Monero transaction signing protocol in the Ledger Monero app v1.4.2 we were able to extract master Monero spending key.
+The vulnerability is now fixed.

 <!-- more -->